ExponentiAI/EffNet/README.md

 # EffNet
-Simple Yet Efficient: Towards Self-Supervised FG-SBIR with Unified Sample Feature Alignment [**[arXiv]**](https://arxiv.org/pdf/2406.11551)

-Thank you for your attention, we will update our latest version soon ~
+We will update our full codes soon ~

 <br>